jsxFardin/User-Info/README.md

     1. npm istall
 ```

-* Then rester as user and login.
+* Then register as user and login.

 * Users Table design with vue.js